svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 The `run_eval` function takes a `eval_context_t` as argument.
 There is a global such context that is initiated by the `cps_eval_program` function before it in turn calls `run_eval`.
-The eval context contains and keeps track of environment, current evaluation poin and the continuation stack.
+The eval context contains and keeps track of environment, current evaluation point and the continuation stack.

 ```